 - New chicks.
 If you have a favorite hen that is a great producer, you can hatch some of her chicks with a rooster in the flock.
 You may end up with many favorite hens.

 - Pecking Order Peace.
 While keeping more than one rooster in a flock may have the potential for some severe fights, overall, the pecking order will keep more peace.

-Remember, even when it comes to breed, friendliness still depends on the individual rooster.
-However, some breeds are notorious for friendlier birds, such as;
+Remember, even when it comes to breeds, friendliness still depends on the individual rooster.
+However, some breeds are notorious for friendlier birds, such as: